 The key monitoring area of security was probably the most improved area of all areas monitored during the June/July 2019 marking session.
-At only one centre it was reported that gate security for access control was not effective, because cars were not searched.
+At only one centre it was reported that access control at the gate was not effective, because cars were not searched.
 Security at all the other centres was strict and of a high standard.